 Well, it has the most interesting scientific justification.

 Humans must maintain a stable temperature all the time.
-A prolonged change in body temperature could be harmful to the body (such as fever, for example).
+A prolonged change in body temperature could harm the body (such as fever, for example).

 However, when we suddenly receive a cold stimulus, the body must respond by generating rapid heat, that is, by burning calories, to stabilize body temperature.